OSHAA 30-Hours Professional Diploma in Food Security and Nutrition

 Learning Outcomes

-• Understand the fundamental concepts of food security and its global significance
+• Understand the core concepts and significance of food security worldwide

-• Identify the key challenges affecting food access, availability, and utilisation
+• Identify challenges affecting food access, availability, and utilisation

-• Explore the impact of climate change, conflict, and socioeconomic factors on food security
+• Explore the impact of climate change, conflicts, and socioeconomic factors

 • Gain knowledge of macro- and micronutrient functions and sources

-• Learn about dietary guidelines and nutritional needs across the life cycle
+• Learn dietary guidelines for different life stages

-• Evaluate balanced diets for different population groups
+• Evaluate balanced diets for various population groups

-• Understand the components and interlinkages within food systems
+• Understand components and interactions within food systems

-• Analyse the principles of sustainable agriculture and food production
+• Analyse sustainable agriculture practices and food production methods

-• Explore strategies for enhancing food system resilience and sustainability
+• Explore strategies to enhance food system resilience and sustainability

-• Understand the tools and techniques for anthropometric, biochemical, and dietary evaluation
+• Learn tools and techniques for anthropometric, biochemical, and dietary evaluation

-• Interpret nutritional surveillance data to inform programme planning
+• Interpret surveillance data to guide program planning

 • Explore the role of nutrition in preventing and managing public health issues